Azure Security Center quick start guide

-On the Overview tab, select a recommendation under VIRTUAL MACHINES RECOMMENDATIONS to view more information and/or take action to configure necessary controls.
+On the Overview tab, select a recommendation under to view more information and/or take action to configure necessary controls.

-- On the Virtual machines tab, select a VM to view additional details.
+- On the VMs and computers tab, select a resource to view additional details.

 View security alerts

 Return to the Security Center blade and select the Security alerts tile.
 The Security alerts blade opens and displays a list of alerts.
 The Security Center analysis of your security logs and network activity generates these alerts.
 Alerts from integrated partner solutions are included.

-- Select an alert to view additional information.
-In this example, let's select Modified system binary discovered.
+Select an alert to view additional information.
+In this example, let's select Modified system binary discovered in dump filter.
 This opens blades that provide additional details about the alert.

 View the health of your partner solutions

 - Return to the Security Center blade.
-The Partner solutions tile lets you monitor, at a glance, the health status of your partner solutions integrated with your Azure subscription.
+The Security solutions tile lets you monitor, at a glance, the health status of your partner solutions integrated with your Azure subscription.

-- Select the Partner solutions tile.
+- Select the Security solutions tile.
 A blade opens and displays a list of your partner solutions connected to Security Center.

-- Select a partner solution.
-In this example, let's select the QualysVa1 solution.
+Select a partner solution.
 A blade opens and shows you the status of the partner solution and the solution's associated resources.
 Select Solution console to open the partner management experience for this solution.

 This article introduced you to the security monitoring and policy management components of Security Center.
 Now that you're familiar with Security Center, try the following steps:

-- Configure a security policy for your Azure subscription.
-To learn more, see Setting security policies in Azure Security Center.
+- Configure a security policy for your Azure subscription, see Setting security policies in Azure Security Center.

-- Use the recommendations in Security Center to help you protect your Azure resources.
-To learn more, see Managing security recommendations in Azure Security Center.
+- Use the recommendations in Security Center to help you protect your Azure resources, see Managing security recommendations in Azure Security Center.

-- Review and manage your current security alerts.
-To learn more, see Managing and responding to security alerts in Azure Security Center.
+- Review and manage your current security alerts, see Managing and responding to security alerts in Azure Security Center.